-Number of books given to children
+Number of books delivered to children

 In Uganda, three out of 4 children in 3rd grade cannot read and comprehend, this number only reduces a little bit as a few continue to upper classes.
 This is partly why only 3 of every 10 children who start P.1 sit for their Primary Leaving Examinations.
 In a country where, 52% of the population is children below 15, and mostly in primary school, this is a big challenge and an actual threat to national security and development.

 We can not let this nightmare continue.
 It is our responsibility to secure our future and the future of generations to come, by giving these children an opportunity to fall in love with books, so they can LEARN to READ and be able to READ to LEARN.